 Think about the picture for a while.
 Then go through the article.
 We’ll come back to it eventually.

-Those of you, who have appeared in IELTS exam, know that in Speaking Module you are given around 1-2 minutes prior to your 2-minute talk on topic card/task card/ cue card segment.
+Those of you, who have appeared in the IELTS exam, know that in Speaking Module you are given around 1-2 minutes prior to your 2-minute talk on topic card/task card/ cue card segment.
 Generally, some thoughts and questions will occur in your mind like:

 - Is it important to take notes?